w2c/letsencrypt-esxi/README.md

 ## Prerequisites

-Before installing `w2c-letsencrypt-esxi`, ensure the following preconditions are met:
+Before installing `acme-esxi`, ensure the following preconditions are met:

 - Your server is publicly reachable over the Internet
 - A _Fully Qualified Domain Name (FQDN)_ is set in ESXi.
 Something like `localhost.localdomain` will not work